Nimiauredhel/RaffleApp/README.md

 This mechanic is intended for situations where you'd like to favor people who keep showing up to raffles but haven't had a win.
 ## Twitch integration?
 This app also doubles as a Twitch bot, which allows chatters to join an open raffle via a chat keyword.
-You only need to have a spare Twitch account to use as a bot.
+You do need to have a spare Twitch account to use as a bot.
 The "Twitch Settings" panel has all the fields you need to fill out for this to work:
 * The bot's username
 * The bot's OAuth token (it's easy, google it)